 At College of Marin, we understand that youth coming from the foster care system face unique challenges in getting a college education.
 We are here to help current and former foster youth overcome these challenges through every step of the educational journey.

-Get started on our Admissions page, and contact us with any questions along the way.
+Get started at our Welcome Center and contact us with any questions along the way.

 Extended Opportunity Programs and Services (EOPS)